arthurfenderbucker/catkin_ws_bebop/README.md

 Great! now you are ready to simulate!

->Note: you can also use roslaunch instead of the 2_launch_simulation_driver.sh script4
+>Note: you can also use roslaunch instead of the 2_launch_simulation_driver.sh script
 >```
 >roslaunch simulation simulate.launch
 >```